caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

       *int*, *optional*, *default = -1*

-      Solution interval in time (units of timeslots/intergration time) to transfer gains. -1 uses the solution interval from the calibration that is applied.
+      Solution interval in time (units of timeslots/integration time) for transferring gains. -1 means use the solution interval from the calibration that is applied.

     **channel_int**

       *int*, *optional*, *default = -1*

-      Solution interval in frequency (units of channels) to transfer gains. -1 uses the solution interval from the calibration that is applied.
+      Solution interval in frequency (units of channels) for transferring gains. -1 means use the solution interval from the calibration that is applied.

     **timeslots_chunk**

       *int*, *optional*, *default = -1*

-      Time chunk in units of timeslots for transferring gains with Cubical. -1 uses the solution interval from the calibration that is applied.
+      Time chunk in units of timeslots for transferring gains with CubiCal. -1 means use the solution interval from the calibration that is applied.

     **channel_chunk**

       *int*, *optional*, *default = -1*

-      Frequency chunk in units of channels for transferring gains with Cubical.
-'0' means the whole spw. -1 uses the solution interval from the calibration that is applied.
+      Frequency chunk in units of channels for transferring gains with CubiCal.
+'0' means the whole spw. -1 means use the solution interval from the calibration that is applied.